Foundation Course

 However every student will need to have a pair of Saddlers Clams at home so that they may practice in between classes.
 They will need to buy their own set of clams for this reason.

-Students taking the Skills Assessment have to complete an online application and pay the assessment fee to the Society of Master Saddlers.
-The fee was £65 in 2025.
+Students taking the Skills Assessment have to complete an online application and pay the assessment fee of £65.
+If you are awarded a Bursary, you will be expected to take the skills assessment at the end of the course.

 If you want to discuss your interest further, please email patrick@walsall-leather.org or telephone 07860 957580.